NLnetLabs/unbound/doc/unbound.conf.rst

     downloads.
     If none of the URLs work, the primaries are tried with IXFR and AXFR.

-    For HTTPS, the :ref:`tls-cert-bundle:<unbound.conf.tls-cert-bundle>` and
+    For HTTPS, the :ref:`tls-cert-bundle<unbound.conf.tls-cert-bundle>` and
     the hostname from the url are used to authenticate the connection.

 .. _unbound.conf.rpz.allow-notify:

 allow-notify: *<IP address or host name or netblockIP/prefix>*
-    With :ref:`allow-notify:<unbound.conf.rpz.allow-notify>` you can specify
+    With :ref:`allow-notify<unbound.conf.rpz.allow-notify>` you can specify
     additional sources of notifies.
     When notified, the server attempts to first probe and then zone transfer.
     If the notify is from a primary, it first attempts that primary.